Internal

 The Dutch Tulip Bulb Mania occurred in the 1600s

-After the tulip was brought to Europe, it became the most fashionable flower in both england & Holland
+After the tulip was brought to Europe, it became the most fashionable flower in both England & Holland

 Interest in the flower developed into a craze in Holland called the tulipomania, between 1634 & 1637